snudurupati/scala-fp/README.md

 My personal notes, code examples and tutorials on functional programming in Scala, based on the book "Functional Programming in Scala by Paul Chiusano and Rúnar Bjarnason"

 ##Referential Transparency
-If all occurances of an expressions can be replaced in a program can be replaced with the expression's evaluated value, without any change to the outcome of the program, then the expression is said to be "referentially transparent".
+If all occurrences of an expressions can be replaced in a program can be replaced with the expression's evaluated value, without any change to the outcome of the program, then the expression is said to be "referentially transparent".

 ##Pure Function
 A function is said to be pure if the expression of that function is referentially transparent for all referentially transparent inouts.